JUNIOR GUIDES: Whitewater Summer Camp for Kids 6-16!

 Junior Guides is a three-day "day camp" for kids ages 6-16 run on the South Fork, American River in Coloma, California.

-Our 3-day, class II or class III river rafting programs include highly qualified guides, kid-sized boats and gear, shuttles to and from put-in and take-out, two substantial daily snacks, a lunch buffet, evening activities, a private link to photos of camp, and a camp gift.
+Our 3-day river rafting programs include highly qualified guides, kid-sized boats and gear, shuttles to and from put-in and take-out, two substantial daily snacks, a lunch buffet, evening activities, a private link to photos, and a camp gift.
 Programs typically run from 8:30 AM to 5:00 PM each day.
 This may vary depending on the camper's age and group.

 Picture